top of page

 Day 9 Exploring Paro’s Historic Treasures

-This morning we visit Tashi Gongphel Handmade Paper factory which produces traditional Bhutanese paper from the daphne bush.
-You can watch the process of cooking and soaking the daphne bark before forming it into sheets of beautiful paper for pressing and drying.
-Here, you can also try your hand at making traditional Bhutanese paper.
-Next stop: the National Museum located in the Ta Dzong (watch tower) which was built on top of the hill above Rinpung Dzong to defend Rinpung Dzong and the Paro valley during times of war, in an
+We start the day with a visit to Tashi Gongphel Handmade Paper factory which produces traditional Bhutanese paper from the daphne bush.
+Watch the process of cooking and soaking the daphne bark before forming it into sheets of beautiful paper for pressing and drying.

-unusual circular construction resembling a conch shell.
-The Ta Dzong houses a magnificent collection of Bhutanese artefacts – costumes, religious paintings, arms, textiles and a fascinating collection of Bhutan stamps.
+Next stop: the National Museum located in the Ta Dzong (watch tower), built on top of the hill to defend Rinpung Dzong and the Paro valley during times of war, in an unusual circular construction resembling a conch shell.
+The Ta Dzong houses a magnificent collection of Bhutanese artefacts – costumes, religious paintings, arms, textiles etc, but the amazing part is walking through the “conch shell” construction.
+(Don’t miss the unusual stuff, like the mare’s egg!).
 From the National Museum, we take a leisurely 1-hour hike along the forested hillside to Zuri Dzong.
-The walk passes Gonsaka Lhakhang and then Zuri Dzong and provides
+The walk passes Gonsaka Lhakhang (temple) and then Zuri Dzong and provides wonderful views down over the valley.
+Our driver will be waiting at the Paro bridge.

 Day 10 The Sacred Tiger’s Nest

-wish.
+Brace yourself for a challenge as you hike to the iconic Tiger’s Nest Monastery (Taktshang), perched 900 meters above the valley floor!
+We will start early to beat the heat and the crowds – 5.45am.
+From the car park to the cafeteria, the walk takes approx 1.5 to 2 hours.
+The cafeteria offers a spectacular view of the monastery and you can enjoy a cup of tea if you wish.
 From here, you will have the option to continue up to the monastery, which will take another 1.5 to 2 hours.
 Tiger’s Nest is one of the most sacred places for Bhutanese people and is a highlight for many visitors.
 Guru Rinpoche is said to have flown to the site riding on a tigress, and he subsequently meditated there for three months.
 It is one of Bhutan’s most holy sites, attracting pilgrims not only from Bhutan but also from neighbouring Buddhist countries.

 After visiting the monastery, descend to the car park (which takes 2 to 3 hours) and drive to town for a late lunch.
 If the walk takes longer, we can take lunch at the cafeteria on the way down.
-Afterwards there should be time to visit the 7th century Kyichu Lhakhang, a temple of historical significance and one of the most sacred shrines in Bhutan.

 This evening we indulge in a traditional hot stone bath, well known for its recuperative properties!